munificent/craftinginterpreters/book/jumping-back-and-forth.md

         switchCase  → "case" expression ":" statement* ;
         defaultCase → "default" ":" statement* ;

-    To execute a switch statement, first evaluate the parenthetical switch value expression.
+    To execute a switch statement, first evaluate the parenthesized switch value expression.
 Then walk the cases.
 For each case, evaluate its value expression.
 If the case value is equal to the switch value, execute the statements under the case and then exit the switch statement.
 Otherwise, try